orlagh-sweeney/event-app-api/README.md

 ## Credit
 ### Code
 - [Code Institute](https://codeinstitute.net/de/):
     - The Code Insitute Django REST Framework walkthrough project was referred to when setting up the project.
-Elements of Code Institute project were used and adapted to suit this project.
+Elements of the Code Institute project were used and adapted to suit this project.
 - [Django REST Framework](https://www.django-rest-framework.org/):
     - DRF documentation was referred to throughout development to educate myself and solve issues.